Berlin rebuilds baroque palace despite cost concerns

 BERLIN (Reuters) - A baroque royal palace is slowly rising from the ashes in Berlin decades after communists ordered its demolition, but critics say the project is too costly and contradicts the democratic ethos of modern Germany.

-Supporters say the Berlin Palace, due to open its doors to the public in 2019 as a cultural centre, will restore the city’s “old architectural balance” and they are hoping the German public will help to fund the restoration of its baroque facade through donations totalling 80 million euros.
+Supporters say the Berlin Palace, due to open its doors to the public in 2019 as a cultural centre, will restore the city’s “old architectural balance” and they are hoping the German public will help to fund the restoration of its baroque facade through donations totaling 80 million euros ($102.77 million).

 The critics, however, say the project - first agreed in 2002 but only begun this summer - is an extravagant distraction from more pressing needs, for example public transport infrastructure, in the city of around four million people.